 I am a molecular biologist working on novel strategies to control the mosquito vector of malaria.
+I am currently based at John's Hopkins Bloomberg School of Public Health in Baltimore, USA, but also spend time at Imperial College London and Oxford University in the UK.
 My research includes the development of new genetic technologies such as CRISPR, optogenetics and gene drive to understand and target mosquito reproduction and biting behaviour.
 Alongside laboratory research, I am an active voice in the public discourse surrounding the use of the GM and gene drive technologies - advocating for the responsible development of novel technologies for disease control.

 Gene drives have incredible potential to modify entire populations of the malaria mosquito for sustainable vector control.
 During my PhD (2012-2016) and post-doc (2016-2018) in the Crisanti lab, I worked under the supervision of Dr Tony Nolan and Professor Andrea Crisanti to develop the first gene drive system designed to spread through natural populations of the African malaria mosquito.
 Since this first demonstration, we have uncovered key weaknesses and worked to improve it, leading to our most recent study showing an extremely effective gene drive that is now being tested on a far larger scale.